SeungPang11/Fake-News-Detection-with-Maching-Learning-Updated-Jan-24-/README.md

 * Transform texts (news titles) into a meaningful representation of numbers while removing stopwords.

 __**SMOTE**__<br />
-* Before SMOTE was used, the model was good at detecting real news (shown by very high True Positive score),<br /> while performing poorly at detecting fake news (shown by low True Negative score).<br />
+* Before SMOTE, the model was good at detecting real news (shown by high True Positive score),<br /> while performing poorly at detecting fake news (shown by low True Negative score).<br />

-* SMOTE tweaks the model to reduce False Negatives, at the cost of increasing False Positives.<br />
+* SMOTE is used to tweak the model to reduce False Negatives, at the cost of increasing False Positives.<br />

 * The result of using SMOTE is generally an increase in recall, at the cost of lower precision.

 __**Naive Bayes**__<br />